dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 This is where the road forks many ways.

 Down the darkest path comes the idea that strong and stable architecture comes from authority and rigidity.
 If change is expensive, change is eliminated — its causes subdued or headed off into a bureaucratic ditch.
-The architect’s mandate is total and totalitarian, with the architecture becoming a dystopia for its developers and a constant source of frustration for all.
+The architect's mandate is total and totalitarian, with the architecture becoming a dystopia for its developers and a constant source of frustration for all.

 Down another path comes a strong smell of speculative generality.
 A route filled with hard-coded guesswork, countless parameters, tombs of dead code, and more accidental complexity than you can shake a maintenance budget at.

 The path we are most interested is the cleanest one.
 It recognizes the softness of software and aims to preserve it as a first-class property of the system.
-It recognizes that we operate with incomplete knowledge, but it also understands that, as humans, operating with incomplete knowledge is something we do, something we’re good at.
+It recognizes that we operate with incomplete knowledge, but it also understands that, as humans, operating with incomplete knowledge is something we do, something we're good at.
 It plays more to our strengths than to our weaknesses.
 We create things and we discover things.
 We ask questions and we run experiments.
 A good architecture comes from understanding it more as a journey than as a destination, more as an ongoing process of enquiry than as a frozen artifact.

 Architecture is a hypothesis, that needs to be proven by implementation and measurement. —— Tom Gilb

 To walk this path requires care and attention, thought and observation, practice and principle.
-This might at first sound slow, but it’s all in the way that you walk.
+This might at first sound slow, but it's all in the way that you walk.

 The only way to go fast, is to go well.